digshake/CSJavaWUSTL/_sources/Module1-Types-and-Names/topic-1-5-shortcutoperators.rst

    Run the code in ``Test2`` to see what the ++ and shorcut operators do.
-   Use the Codelens to trace through the code and observe how the variable values change.
+   Use the debugger to trace through the code and observe how the variable values change.
 Try creating more compound assignment statements with shortcut operators and guess what they would print out before running the code.